fgassert/fgassert.github.io/_projects/07-climateindicators.md

 This dataset of global climate indicators was produced from over 20TB of data from Global Circulation Models.
-We produced GIS-ready ensemble indicators to lower the barrier to using climate data so they can inform decisions on how to adapt to a changing climate.
+We produced GIS-ready ensemble indicators to lower the barrier to using climate data and help people plan for the future.

 [https://www.wri.org/research/making-climate-data-accessible](https://www.wri.org/research/making-climate-data-accessible)